QUASI-DEV/www/md/faq.md

 ### What's in it for Slock.it UG then?

 Slock.it UG is a Blockchain + IoT solutions company.
 However Slock.it UG (future GmbH) is not a DAO itself — we are a for-profit company registered in Germany.
 We are creating what we hope will be the future infrastructure of the Service Economy.
 We believe that Decentralized autonomous organizations (“DAOs”) will play an important role in that infrastructure.

-It's possible that one day, Slock.it will have a DAO will be one of its clients.

 ### Can I help with anything?